airmencoders/travisspark.com/aboutus/index.md

   splitColumns:
     - header: Major Byron Doan, Director
       descriptor: >
-        Major Byron Doan is on loan to Phoenix Spark from the 21st Air Refueling Squadron here at Travis Air Force Base.
-A C-17A pilot by trade, Major Doan has served for ten years in the USAF and is a graduate of the Citadel and the University of Florida with Baccalaureates in Electrical and Computer Engineering from both schools.
+        Major Byron Doan is on loan to Phoenix Spark from the 21st Air Refueling Squadron.
+A C-17A pilot by trade, Major Doan has served for ten years in the USAF and is a graduate of both the Citadel and the University of Florida with Baccalaureates in Electrical and Computer Engineering from both schools.
 Major Doan's concentration at Phoenix Spark is as the Director of Operations.
       image:
       textOrientation: left
     - header: Captain Justin Niquette, Digital Initiatives
       descriptor: >
-        Captain Justin Niquette is on loan to Phoenix Spark from the 6th Air Refueling Squadron here at Travis Air Force Base.
+        Captain Justin Niquette is on loan to Phoenix Spark from the 6th Air Refueling Squadron.
 A KC-10A pilot by trade, Captain Niquette has served for six years in the USAF, and is a graduate from both the United States Air Force Academy and Embry-Riddle Aeronautical University.
 Captain Niquette's concentration at Phoenix Spark is serving as the Deputy Director of Software Innovation.
       image:
       textOrientation: right
     # - header: Captain Wes Williams, Contracting